Logo

 Credit score types

 Credit scores come in many different types.
 The score you see when you pull your report or get from a monitoring service may not match the score a financial institution uses to make a lending decision.
-Visit our blog to learn more about the most common credit scores.
+While 90% of top lenders consider your FICO score, a lender may base your rates on other popular credit-scoring models, VantageScore.

 You May Also Like